unicode-org/message-format-wg/spec/formatting.md

 but also the _variable_ to which the _resolved value_ of the _variable-expression_ is bound.

 In a _pattern_, the _resolved value_ of an _expression_ or _markup_ is used in its _formatting_.
+To support the _Default Bidi Strategy_,
+the _resolved value_ of each _expression_ _placeholder_
+SHOULD include information about the directionality of its formatted string representation, as well as a flag to indicate whether its formatted representation requires isolation from the surrounding text.

 The form that _resolved values_ take is implementation-dependent, and different implementations MAY choose to perform different levels of resolution.